Young County, Texas: Native Americans

 The Brazos Indian Reservation, founded by General Randolph B. Marcy in 1854, provided a refuge from warring Comanche for the Delaware, Shawnee, Tonkawa, Wichita, Choctaw, and Caddo peoples, who had migrated into Texas from other areas.
 Within the reservation, each tribe had its own village and cultivated agricultural crops.
 Government-contracted beef cattle were delivered each week.
-But most settlers were unable to distinguish between reservation and non-reservation tribes, blaming the reservation Indians for the raids by the Comanche and Kiowa.
+Most settlers were unable to distinguish between reservation and non-reservation tribes, blaming the reservation Indians for the raids by the Comanche and Kiowa.
 A newspaper in Jacksboro, Texas, titled The White Man (or Whiteman), advocated removal of all tribes from North Texas.

 During December 1858, Choctaw Tom, a Yowani married to a Hasinai woman, at times served as an interpreter to Sam Houston.
-He was among a group of reservation Indians who received permission to hunt outside the reservation boundaries.
-But on December 27, Captain Peter Garland and a vigilante group attacked Choctaw Tom's camp, indiscriminately murdering and injuring women and children along with the men.
+He was among a group of reservation Indians who received permission to hunt outside the reservation boundaries, but on December 27, Captain Peter Garland and a vigilante group attacked Choctaw Tom's camp, indiscriminately murdering and injuring women and children along with the men.

 Governor Hardin Richard Runnels ordered Major John Henry Brown of the state militia to the area, with 100 troops to control potential retaliation and unrest.
 An examining trial was conducted about the Choctaw Tom raid, but no indictments resulted of any militia.

-In May 1859, John Baylor led a number of whites who confronted the United States troops defending the reservation, demanding the surrender of certain men from the tribe who they thought were responsible for raids.
+In May 1859, John Baylor led a number of whites who confronted the United States troops defending the reservation, demanding the surrender of certain men from the tribe whom they thought were responsible for raids.
 The military balked, and Baylor retreated, but he killed an Indian woman and an old man in the process.
 Baylor's group was later attacked by Indians off the reservation, where the military had no authority to intervene.

 In May 1871, Kiowa medicine man Satank (Sitting Bear), and Kiowa chiefs Satanta (White Bear), Addo-etta (Big Tree) and Maman-ti (Skywalker) led a force of over 100 Kiowa, Comanche, Kiowa-Apaches, Arapaho, and Cheyenne warriors from the Oklahoma Fort Sill Reservation into Texas.
 On May 18, the Indians attacked a wagon train belonging to Henry Warren, killing all but five who escaped.
 Commanding General of the United States Army William Tecumseh Sherman personally arrested Satank, Satanta, and Big Tree at Fort Sill and had them tried in civil court in Jacksboro.
 Satank was killed in an attempted escape, and others were found guilty and sentenced to hang.
 Their sentences were commuted by Governor Edmund J. Davis at the request of a group of Quakers, and they were later paroled.
 The incident was a key element that contributed to the Red River War.